-The Washington Health Benefit Exchange financial statements-including the statement of net position, the statement of revenues, expenses, and changes in net position, and the statement of cash flows-are designed to provide an overview of the Exchange's financial position and activities.
+The Washington Health Benefit Exchange financial statements-including the statement of net position; the statement of revenues, expenses, and changes in net position; and the statement of cash flows-are designed to provide an overview of the Exchange's financial position and activities.
 The financial statements are prepared in accordance with accounting principles generally accepted in the United States of America as promulgated by the Governmental Accounting Standards Board (GASB).
-Under this method of accounting, an economic resources measurement focus and an accrual basis of accounting are used, similar to private industry.
+Under this method of accounting, an economic resources measurement focus and an accrual basis of accounting is used, similar to private industry.
 Revenue is recorded when earned, and expenses are recorded when incurred.
-Management prepares this Discussion and Analysis to assist the reader of these financial statements.
+Management prepares this discussion and analysis to assist the reader of these financial statements.

 The statement of net position presents information on the Exchange's assets and liabilities, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Exchange is improving or deteriorating.
-The Exchange's total net position increased 270% during the year from \$10.1 million as of December 31, 2012, to \$37.2 million as of December 31, 2013.
-This was entirely from the increase in net position invested in capital assets due to the build-out of Healthplanfinder and other infrastructure needed for operations.
+The Exchange's total net position decreased 39% during the year to \$22.8 million as of December 31, 2014.
+This was entirely from the decrease in net position invested in capital assets primarily due to the internally developed Healthplanfinder software incurring a full year of depreciation expense for the first time since being placed into service during the fourth quarter of 2013.

-Following is a summary of the changes in the Exchange's assets, liabilities, and net position from inception to December 31, 2012, and from January 1, 2013, to December 31, 2013 (\$ in millions):
+Following is a summary of the changes in the Exchange's assets, liabilities, and net position as of December 31 (\$ in millions):

-2013 2012 Percentage Change
+2 2014 2013 Percentage Change

-Current and other assets Capital assets Other noncurrent assets \$ 34.5 37.2 \$ 6.9 10.1 1.0 400.0% 268.3% -100.0%
+Current and other assets Capital assets \$ 30.9 22.8 \$ 34.5 37.2 -10.4% -38.7%

-Total assets 71.7 18.0 298.3%
+Total assets 53.7 71.7 -25.1%

-Current liabilities Long-term liabilities 34.5 6.9 1.0 400.0% -100.0%
+Current liabilities 30.9 34.5 -10.4%

-Total liabilities 34.5 7.9 336.7%
+Total liabilities 30.9 34.5 -10.4%

-Net position Net invested in capital assets Unrestricted 37.2 10.1 268.3% 0.0%
+Net position Net invested in capital assets Unrestricted 22.8 37.2 -38.7% 0.0%

-Total net position \$ 37.2 \$ 10.1 268.3%
+Total net position \$ 22.8 \$ 37.2 -38.7%